filamentphp/filament/docs/05-pages.md

 title: Custom Pages
 ---

-<p class="lg:text-2xl">Filament allows you to create completely custom pages for the admin panel.</p>
+Filament allows you to create completely custom pages for the admin panel.

 To create a new page, you can use: